rezich/soulsrl/README.md

 An unconventional, browser-based roguelike

-engine.js is RLE, "Roguelike Engine," basically, a JavaScript/HTML fake curses thing.
+engine.js is RLE, "Roguelike Engine," basically, an HTML5 canvas fake curses thing.

 game.js is where the actual game stuff is.